Wagoner County, Oklahoma

 Wagoner County is a county located in the U.S. state of Oklahoma.
 As of the 2020 census, the population was 80,981.
 Its county seat is Wagoner.

-Wagoner County is included in the Tulsa metropolitan statistical area.
+Wagoner County is included in the Tulsa metropolitan area.

 History

 According to archaeological studies, this area was inhabited by Caddoan Mound Builders during 300 to 1200 AD.

 The western area of Wagoner County was settled by the Creek after their forced removal in Alabama in the 1820s.
 The eastern portion of the county was settled by the Cherokee.

 During the Civil War in 1865, the present county was the scene of the Battle of Flat Rock (also known as the Hay Camp Action).
 Confederate troops led by Brig.
 General Stand Watie and Brig.
 General Richard Gano captured 85 Union troops and killed even more who were harvesting hay.